 The owner or operator of an aerodrome shall ensure that all users of the aerodrome, including ground-handling agencies, fixed-base operators, and other organizations that perform activities independently at the aerodrome in relation to flight or aircraft handling, comply with the safety requirements of the aerodrome.
 The owner or operator of the aerodrome will monitor such compliance through the (Name) Airport Safety Management System.

 Figure X: (Name) Airport Operational Area and 3rd Party Managed Area

+Remarks: All figures may be organized together at the end of the Aerodrome Manual for easy reference and amendment